griendt/gd6/docs/docs/phases/4_movement.md

 After this initial penalty, the attacker and defender both suffer `1` damage simultaneously.
 This repeats until at most one party has any units left.

-* If the defending armies are all defeated, the territory becomes neutral.
+* If the defending units are all defeated, the territory becomes neutral.
 If the target contains a Bivouac, it is destroyed.
-* If the invader still has armies left, they will proceed to move as usual.
+* If the invader still has units left, they will proceed to move as usual.
 * Some mechanics alter the way an Invasion is processed, such as a Watchtower, as described below.

 ??? question "What if there are multiple unit types in the target territory?"